 The fetch and refresh process may take a second or more, and during that time, a Fastly cache may receive dozens or hundreds of end-user requests for that content.
 Fastly's request collapsing feature groups these requests and fulfills them at once when the application server response is received.

 Fastly offers you the option of setting a global, default TTL for cached content control.
 When set, Fastly's CDN service caches objects in a consistent manner even when applications are inconsistent in doing so.

-When configuring Fastly's CDN Service during the self-provisioning process, you can designate a specific point of presence (POP) to serve as a shield for your origin servers.
+When configuring Fastly's CDN Service, you can designate a specific point of presence (POP) to serve as a shield for your origin servers.
 This server is referred to as a "shield" because it protects your application servers from continuous requests for content.
 By default, no origin shield is enabled for you.
 You must specifically enable shielding to use it.

 If Fastly's caches do not have the content being requested, they fetch it from the shield server instead of your origin servers.
 Fastly caches fetch content from your origin server only when the shield server does not have the content being requested.